 Life without bees

 Jiuxiang, a town in the southeast of Sichuan, is a major pear producer of the region.
-Each year in early March, when the trees begin to blossom, the farmers go out to their orchards and begin the hand pollination process, utilising a simple tool of bamboo rod and chicken feathers.
-The process is painstaking and labour intensive as every flower on every tree is individually pollinated, using a delicate technique that takes several years to perfect.
+Each year in early March, when the trees begin to blossom, the farmers go out to their orchards and begin the hand-pollination process, utilizing a simple tool of bamboo rod and chicken feathers.
+The process is painstaking and labor-intensive as every flower on every tree is individually pollinated, using a delicate technique that takes several years to perfect.

 Teas and pictures

 “The world is changing continuously and so do humans within.
-There are better, very good and harder moments.
-And still, behind the changes there’s permanence, a timeless tranquillity, which we often experience while tasting majestic teas.
-This timelessness and vigilant tranquillity was familiar when we saw the pictures of Mariann Fercsik, that’s why we asked her to collect her photos for an exhibition in our tea shop.
+There are better, very good, and harder moments.
+And still, behind the changes, there’s permanence, a timeless tranquillity, which we often experience while tasting majestic teas.
+This timelessness and vigilant tranquillity were familiar when we saw the pictures of Mariann Fercsik, that’s why we asked her to collect her photos for an exhibition in our tea shop.
 We would love to experience what our guests will come to while being accompanied by our teas and these pictures.” – Gábor Tálos, Zhao Zhou tea

 Mariann Fercsik photographer website: http://www.fercsik.com